kinshipcanada/systems/README.md

 ## Folder Structure
 *Tentative, changes quickly*

-- `api`: (EMPTY) contains the api system allowing the website to interface with the system
+- `api`: contains the api system allowing the website to interface with the system
 - `classes`: main folders containing base objects that the system builds off of
     - `cart`: donation cart object, including functions to see how much to send to each region etc
     - `donation`: main donation object.
 Encapsulates donor and cart objects